-- shop tools and hand tools - 400 gallon above ground fuel storage tank located in the maintenance yard - two (2) pintle hitch straight pull trailer - one (1) Mack Granite twelve (12) cubic yard dump truck with pintle hitch for towing - one (1) Mack Granite 2,000-gallon water truck for hydroseeding - two (2) John Deere (JD) 6105E tractors with HX15 cutting decks - one (1) Cat M318 Wheeled Excavator with forestry cutting attachment
+- shop tools and hand tools

+- one (1) Mack Granite twelve (12) cubic yard dump truck with pintle hitch for towing
-- two (2) JD 1600 Wide Area Mowers

-- one (1) JD C997R Zero Turn Mower

-- one (1) Vermeer BC 1500 Brush Chipper

-- one (1) Epic 800-gallon Hydroseeder
+- one (1) Mack 2,000 gallon water truck

-- one (1) CAT 299C Skid Steer Loaders
+- one (1) Kubota Skid Steer

-- one (1) JCB 35D Teletruck

-- one (1) 200-gallon tow behind sprayer
+- one (1) John Deere 624K Wheel Loader

-- one (1) JD 310SK Backhoe
+- one (1) John Deere 710 Backhoe

-- one (1) Hyundai HL960 Loader
+- one (1) John Deere 700K Dozer

-- one (1) CAT TL1255 Telehandler
+- one (1) Caterpillar 130G Grader

-- one (1) CAT 305C Midi Excavator
+- one (1) Volvo SD115B Vibratory Roller

-- ten (10) Stihl Weedwhackers
+Additional notes:

-The Recipient will be required to supply all maintenance, repairs, parts, fuel, oil, grease, services, and other requirements to utilize, maintain and repair GFE.
-Operation of the dump truck requires a Commercial Driver's License (C DL).

-If additional equipment is needed due to equipment being down for repairs or was not provided by the Government, then the Recipient is required to procure the required equipment to accomplish the work identified in this SOW.

-The Recipient shall furnish all necessary broadband hotspots and computers for the onsite staff to conduct work requirements (reporting, forms, training, etc.).

-The Recipient shall report all damage to GFE to the onsite GR within twenty-four (24) hours.
+- The Recipient will be required to supply all maintenance, repairs, replacement of lost or non-repairable equipment, parts, oil, grease, services, and other requirements to utilize, maintain and repair GFE. - All repairs and deliveries require GR approval and coordination. - Operation of the dump truck and water truck requires a Commercial Driver's License (CDL). - If additional equipment is needed due to equipment being down for repairs or was not provided by the Government, then the Recipient is required to procure the required equipment to accomplish the work identified in this SOW.
+An articulating dump truck will be required for heavy road repairs and an additional water truck is required for copolymer applications. - The Recipient shall furnish all necessary broadband hotspots and computers for the onsite staff to conduct work requirements. - The Recipient shall report all damage to GFE to the onsite GR within twenty-four (24) hours.

 6.4 GFM.
-The Government shall furnish the Recipient with the following GFM for use: hydroseed materials, soil and water.
-The Recipient shall furnish all herbicide.
+The Government shall furnish the Recipient with the following GFM for use: fuel for vehicles and heavy equipment and water for spraying palliative.
+The Recipient may use funds, with the approval of the GR, to purchase additional materials required to complete the tasks such as aggregate, palliatives, and other materials.

 6.5 Key Control.
 The Recipient shall develop procedures covering key control that shall be included in the Safety Work Plan.
 The Recipient shall establish and implement methods of making sure all keys issued to the Recipient by the Government are not lost or misplaced and are not used by unauthorized persons.
 No keys issued to the Recipient by the Government shall be duplicated.
 Such procedures shall include turn-in of any issued keys by personnel who no longer require access to locked areas.
-The Recipient shall report any occurrences of lost or duplicate keys/key cards to the onsite GR within twenty-four (24) hours.
-In the event keys are lost or duplicated, the Recipient shall, upon direction of the onsite GR, re-key or replace the affected lock or locks.
+The Recipient shall report any occurrences of lost or duplicate keys/key cards to the GR within twenty-four (24) hours.
+In the event keys are lost or duplicated, the Recipient shall, upon direction of the GR, re-key or replace the affected lock or locks.

 The Recipient shall prohibit the use of Government issued keys/key cards to any persons other than the Recipient's employees.
-The Recipient shall prohibit the opening of locked areas by Recipient employees to permit entrance of persons other than Recipient employees engaged in the performance of assigned work in those areas, or personnel authorized entrance by the onsite GR.
+The Recipient shall prohibit the opening of locked areas by Recipient employees to permit entrance of persons other than Recipient employees engaged in the performance of assigned work in those areas, or personnel authorized entrance by the GR.